 In a separate medium bowl, whisk together the flour, baking powder, nutmeg and salt.
 Add the flour mixture to the butter mixture, alternating with date mixture (with any liquid with the dates), making 3 additions of flour mixture and 2 of date mixture.

 Spoon batter into prepared pan and smooth top.
 Bake in preheated oven until firm to a light touch and a tester inserted into centre comes out clean, about 25-35 minutes.
 Remove from oven and switch oven broiler on.
 (If your broiler has both a Hi and Lo setting, go with the Lo setting to better control the heat.)

 Start the topping when the cake is almost done.
-Combine 1/2 cup brown sugar, butter, cream and coconut in a heavy saucepan.
-Bring to a boil over medium heat, then reduce heat and boil gently for 1 minute.
+Combine the 1/2 cup brown sugar, butter, cream and coconut in a heavy saucepan.
+Bring to a boil over medium heat, then reduce heat slightly and boil gently for 1 minute.
 Spread topping mixture evenly over hot cake.

 Broil cake from the centre rack in the oven until bubbling and golden brown, about 1 to 2 minutes. **Don't wander off!
 Watch closely as topping can burn quickly.
 As it is quite bubbly under the broiler, it can be hard to see how browned the topping is getting.
 It is certainly fine to take it out, let it settle a bit to gauge the colour, then pop it back in for a bit longer, if needed.